Associate Dean for Faculty, Research, and Creative Activity

 Peter Martens is Associate Professor of Music Theory at Texas Tech University and serves as Associate Dean for Faculty, Research, and Creative Activity in the J.T. & Margaret Talkington College of Visual & Performing Arts.
 Dr. Martens holds a B.M. in Music Education and a B.A. in Classics from Lawrence University, and M.A. and Ph.D. degrees in the History and Theory of Music from the University of Chicago.

 In Texas, Dr. Martens served as President of the Texas Society for Music Theory from 2015-2018, and is Co-Director (with Dr. David Sears) of the Performing Arts Research Lab at Texas Tech (TTU-PeARL).
-Lab personnel were recently awarded a $10,000 Arts in Medicine grant to study the effect of music on the recognition of facial emotion in neurotypical and autism-spectrum populations, a joint project with TTU's Burkhart Center.
-In the Fall of 2017, Dr. Martens assumed the role of Associate Director for Graduate Programs in the TTU School of Music.
+Lab personnel were awarded a $10,000 Arts in Medicine grant to study the effect of music on the recognition of facial emotion in neurotypical and autism-spectrum populations, a joint project with TTU's Burkhart Center.
+In the Fall of 2017, Dr. Martens assumed the role of Associate Director for Graduate Programs in the TTU School of Music, and in 2020 became the Associate Dean for Faculty, Research and Creative Activity in the Talkington College of Visual and Performing Arts.